Nancy Henry Ripijingimpi

 Read MorePauletta Kerinaiua

-Born in 1982 in Darwin, Pauletta grew up on Paru, an outstation on Melville Island.
-She attended school at Wurrumiyanga (Nguiu) Public school then Wurrumiyanga Catholic High School where she completed her HSC.
-After training in Business studies and working at the CDEP office in Wurrumiyanga on Bathurst Island she decided to follow her dream…
+Born in 1982 at Darwin, Pauletta spent the first few years of her life at Paru, a small camp on Melville Island.
+She attended school at Nguiu Public Primary School followed by Nguiu Catholic High School, where she completed her HSC.
+After training in Business Studies and working at the CDEP (Community Development Education Program)…

 Read MoreDymphna Kerinauia